jacojvr/SolidsPy-meshes/README.md

 # Meshes to conduct 2D-Finite Element Analysis with Python

-This _repo_ contains several finite element meshes, most of them created with GMSH, and to be analyzed with the python SOLIDS-ISO
+This _repo_ contains several finite element meshes, most of them created with GMSH, and to be analyzed with the python code SOLIDS-ISO
 ## Authors
 - [Juan David Gómez Cataño](http://www.eafit.edu.co/docentes-investigadores/Paginas/juan-gomez.aspx),